Dem Bow: History of "Dem Bow" remixes

-There are various influences that produce this genre as they extend across Jamaican, Puerto Rican, and US culture.
-While there is existing controversy over which artists/groups can claim ownership over reggaeton, “Dem Bow” embodied the base culture that centered and informed the shaping of reggaeton.
+There are various influences that produce this genre as they extend across Jamaican, Puerto Rican, and American culture.
+While there is existing controversy over which artists/groups can claim ownership over reggaeton, "Dem Bow" embodied the base culture that centered and informed the shaping of reggaeton.
 The history of this musical evolution starts with transnational exchanges between Jamaica and Panama.
 Many were influenced by Anglo-Caribbean migrant workers who resided in Panama in the late 1970s, and in turn Panamanian artists were the first to perform reggae in Spanish.
 Often earlier covers of "Dem Bow" were lyrically very exact in meaning and translation.
 However, during these translations there was a significant change of the use of the word "bow" from a verb to a noun.
 In the original "Dem Bow" song by Shabba Ranks, bow was used as a verb trying to persuade listeners to not bow to foreign influence.
 In El General's song entitled "Son Bow", "bow" is used as a noun and not a verb.
 Evidently, there was a clear audible engagement with Jamaican riddims, narratives, and socio-political life.
 These translations and connections were further complicated by expressions of anti-colonial resistance and anti-gay sentiment in the genre.
 In turn, this speaks to persisting assertions and disidentifications of cultural narratives and histories surrounding black sexual and gender identities.
 In looking beyond Panama, Puerto Rico is often recognized as the place where reggaeton was "crystallized".
-Puerto Rican artists in New York specifically reformed the genre as a hybrid site of hip-hop and reggae––grounding the music in "reference" rather than “reverence” to "Dem Bow".
+Puerto Rican artists in New York specifically reformed the genre as a hybrid site of hip-hop and reggae––grounding the music in "reference" rather than "reverence" to "Dem Bow".
 This soundscape cultivated a musical fusion that recontextualized reggaeton in the space of the Bronx/El Barrio.

 All in all, the "mezcla" of reggaeton is produced by a fusion that is rooted in black diasporic musical exchange.
 As evidenced by the transnational flow and influence stemming from "Dem Bow", reggaeton provides a unique soundscape that amalgamates a multitude of identities, histories, and cultures.

-In 2020, a revamped version of Wisin & Yandel's "Dembow" was released by Yandel, one half of the duo, featuring Rauw Alejandro, which appears on Yandel's sixth album, Quien Contra Mí 2.
+In 2020, a revamped version of Wisin & Yandel's "Dembow" was released by Yandel, one half of the duo, featuring Rauw Alejandro, which appears on Yandel's sixth album, Quién Contra Mí 2.